lambdaclass/concrete/ROADMAP.md

     memory/time before reporting a diagnostic.
 Any remaining `panic!` must be documented as unreachable after a named prior phase contract.

-19. Add pass timing and IR-size telemetry for engineering observability.
+25. Add pass timing, memory, and IR-size telemetry.
     This is not a public performance claim.
 Record per-pass timing, peak memory / RSS when available, allocation or output-buffer size if available, module/function counts, AST/Core/SSA node counts, mono instantiation count,